IRTrail/Voron-Stuff/G2E Filametrix Mod/README.md

 Just use a countersink cutter like you'd find in the woodworking section of the hardware store.
 Alternatively, if you're into R/C stuff, a body reamer for R/C cars works well.

 ##### Step 4:
 Fit the tube on a 1.5mm hex driver.
 In the picture is a Bondhus brand driver.
 I think I got the set on Amazon for $17 or so.
+Note that the countersink end goes AWAY from the driver handle.
 ![PXL_20231220_142354741](https://github.com/IRTrail/Voron-Stuff/assets/53546870/631eb58b-8c05-4407-b9b2-506ac4c0cc7e)

 ##### Step 5: